 Ski resorts charge you lift fees to use their accommodations.
 These fees add up quickly if you’re planning to hit multiple resorts over the season.
-The average cost of a full-day lift ticket in the U.S. during the 2017 to 2018 season was $94, according to Snow-Online.
-Some resorts cost as much as $200 or more for a single-day pass.
+Some resorts charge $200 or more for a single-day pass.

-To help ease this sticker shock, many ski resort companies now sell passes that allow access to multiple resorts for a single price.
-This is especially helpful for those who plan to travel around the U.S. or the world since it shaves a big chunk off your expenses.
+To help ease this sticker shock, many ski resort companies now sell passes that allow season-long access for a single price, often to multiple resorts.
+These prove especially useful for those who plan to travel around the United States or the world since it shaves a big chunk off your expenses.
 Depending on how often you ski or ride, a pass can lower daily lift ticket prices by half or more.
 And even if you’re not planning an around-the-country or around-the-world ski adventure, a pass saves you money at any individual resort you visit frequently.

-Finally, ski passes do not cover travel expenses, so you still need to factor in the cost of getting to the ski resort.
+Finally, ski passes don’t cover travel expenses, so you still need to factor in the cost of getting to the ski resort.
 While some ski passes offer discounts on accommodation, this offer is generally only valid with participating hotels and lodges.

 Fine print aside, ski passes offer tremendous value for those willing and able to take full advantage of them.
 The purchase of a ski pass sets up avid skiers for the winter of a lifetime.

-Pro tip: If you’ll be traveling by plane for this year’s ski vacation, make sure you sign up for a free two month trial of CLEAR.
-This will allow you to breeze right through airport security and get to your gate faster.
+Pro tip: If you’re traveling by plane for this year’s ski vacation, sign up for a free two-month trial of Clear.
+It allows you to breeze right through airport security and get to your gate faster.

 The Best Ski Passes This Winter

-There are several major ski passes on the market geared toward different types of skiers and travelers.
-Most of the resorts covered by the five best passes are within driving distance of major cities, and some offer public transportation options.
+A few major ski passes dominate the market and compete for the country’s most enthusiastic skiers.
+The five best ski passes include access to resorts within driving distance of many major cities, and some offer public transportation options.

 1. Epic Pass

 The suitably named Epic Pass from Vail Resorts bills itself as the most expansive ski pass out there, offering access to 76 resorts in the U.S., Canada, Japan, Australia, and Europe.
-And if the trend of Vail Resorts purchasing new properties continues, the number of destinations you’ll have access to via the Epic Pass will increase in coming years.
+And if the trend of Vail Resorts snatching up properties continues, the number of destinations you’ll have access to via the Epic Pass will increase in coming years.

-Notable U.S. resorts on the Epic Pass include Afton Alps in Minnesota, Stevens Pass in Washington, Breckenridge in Colorado, and Mount Sunapee in New Hampshire.
+Notable U.S. resorts on the Epic Pass include Breckenridge in Colorado, Afton Alps in Minnesota, Stevens Pass in Washington, Stowe in Vermont, and Mount Sunapee in New Hampshire.
 Daily lift tickets at these resorts can be expensive — Breckenridge lift tickets cost $143 per day.
 The Epic Pass saves you a lot of money if you plan to visit many of Vail’s resorts.
 The Epic Pass costs about the same as seven single days at Breckenridge or five days at Vail.

-On top of this, the Epic Pass gives you access to Telluride in Colorado, Sun Valley in Idaho, Snowbasin in Utah, and six resorts in Western Canada — including Whistler Blackcomb in British Columbia – for seven days with no blackout dates.
+On top of that, the Epic Pass gives you access to Telluride in Colorado, Sun Valley in Idaho, Snowbasin in Utah, and six resorts in Western Canada — including Whistler Blackcomb in British Columbia, Canada — for seven days with no blackout dates.
 You can also buy additional lift tickets for these resorts at a 50% discount if you exhaust the seven-day access feature.

-Also, the conditions for the 19 resorts in Europe are much more restrictive.
+Conditions for the 19 resorts in Europe are much more restrictive.
 For example, to receive free lift tickets for the Verbier resort in Switzerland, you must purchase your pass through Epic’s U.S. website and book accommodation at a participating hotel or lodge.
 If you buy your Epic Pass any other way, you can’t access the European resorts.
-But Epic Pass-holders who do book that way receive one free day of skiing for each day of lodging booked at the participating lodge or hotel.
+But Epic Pass holders who book that way receive one free day of skiing for each day of lodging booked at the participating lodge or hotel.

 But free visits to ski resorts aren’t the only perk of buying an Epic Pass.
 The pass includes six share-with-a-friend tickets that allow your friends and family to save up to 40% on the cost of entry.
-If you plan to go skiing with your friends, it will save all of you money — and should earn you a free beer in the lodge at the end of the day.
+If you plan to go skiing with your friends, it saves you all money — and should earn you a free beer in the lodge at the end of the day.

-Not only that, but Epic Pass-holders receive discounts at participating restaurants and retail stores, letting you eat or purchase ski equipment without paying full price.
+Epic Pass holders receive discounts at participating restaurants and retail stores, letting you eat or purchase ski equipment without paying full price.
 And some Epic Pass variants, most notably the Epic Australia Pass, offer discounts on both equipment rental and skiing lessons.
 If you don’t have equipment and want to brush up on your skills, you can save up to 25% on these services with a pass.